Jarrell Miller: Amateur career

-Professional career
+Professional boxing career

+Early career

-Miller made his professional boxing debut at the age of 21 on July 18, 2009 at the Plattduetsche Park Restaurant, in Franklin Square, New York.
+Miller made his professional boxing debut at the age of 21 on July 18, 2009, at the Plattduetsche Park Restaurant, in Franklin Square, New York.
 His opponent was an experienced 36-year-old Darius Whitson in a scheduled 4-round bout.
 Miller won the fight by TKO in the first round due to the ring doctor stopping the match because of a cut Darius Whitson received from an accidental headbutt.
 After a 22-month break from boxing, in May 2011, Miller defeated Isaac Villanueva via third-round TKO at the Roseland Ballroom in Manhattan.

-Miller took another gap from boxing for 11 months, returning to the ring in April 2012 at the Cordon Bleu in Woodhaven, New York against American boxer Donnie Crawford, stopping him 2 minutes and 38 seconds of round one.
+Miller took another gap from boxing for 11 months, returning to the ring in April 2012 at the Cordon Bleu in Woodhaven, New York, against American boxer Donnie Crawford, stopping him 2 minutes and 38 seconds of round one.
 In December of that year, Miller defeated 36-year-old Tyrone Gibson at the Roseland Ballroom.

-On January 19, 2013, Miller was in a scheduled 4-round bout against 22-year-old up-and-comer Joey Dawejko (7-1-1, 3 KOs) at the Mohegan Sun Casino in Uncasville, Connecticut.
+On January 19, 2013, Miller was in a scheduled 4-round bout against 22-year-old up-and-comer Joey Dawejko (7–1–1, 3 KOs) at the Mohegan Sun Casino in Uncasville, Connecticut.
 The fight went the full 4 rounds and was ruled as a draw on all scorecards 37–37, 3 times.
 Miller was deducted 2 points for pushing during the fight.

 In September 2013, Miller defeated Tobias Rice, when Rice failed to come out for round 3.
 Two months later, Miller knocked out 34-year-old Willie Chisolm in 2 rounds.
-In December, Miller fought 39-year-old southpaw Sylvester Barron (8-2, 3 KOs).
+In December, Miller fought 39-year-old southpaw Sylvester Barron (8–2, 3 KOs).
 Miller outclassed Barron in the scheduled 6-round fight, knocking him down once in round 1 and again in round 2 before referee Benjy Esteves Jr. stopped the fight.
-In January 2014, Miller fought at the Harrah's Philadelphia in Chester, Pennsylvania against Jon Hill (6-4, 5 KOs), winning the fight via technical knockout in round 4.
+In January 2014, Miller fought at the Harrah's Philadelphia in Chester, Pennsylvania, against Jon Hill (6–4, 5 KOs), winning the fight via technical knockout in round 4.